-Contact the Academic Success Center for documentation requirements and forms to be completed by a qualified professional.
+Listed below are the documentation requirements to be completed by a qualified professional.
 Accommodations are not retroactive; therefore, timely requests are essential and encouraged.
 Ideally, students would apply for accommodations at least 30 days prior to their first semester on campus.
 For students with exceptional accommodations, we require notification at least 60 days prior to their first semester at CIU.

 Accommodations become effective on the date that the process is completed with the signing of a contract between the student and the ASC.
 They are not retroactive.

 To begin the process of requesting accommodations, please complete the form found here:

 On-campus resident students requesting permission for a housing change due to a documented disability must submit requests to the Academic Success Center by the following dates:

 While requests submitted after these dates may be considered, CIU cannot guarantee that it will be able to meet late applicants’ needs including any needs that arise during the course of a semester.